muhibbin-munna/nagad_pg_php/readme.md

 - **Ensure Correct Keys**: Ensure that the keys are correctly taken from the mail in sandbox and correctly generated for live.
 - **Invalid Signature**: Ensure that the signature is correctly generated using the specified algorithm and keys.
 - **Decryption Issues**: Verify that the correct key and padding scheme are used for decryption.

+### 5.3 Detailed Documentation

+For more detailed documentation, you can download the official Nagad Sandbox Payment Gateway integration guide [here](https://github.com/muhibbin-munna/nagad_pg_php/blob/master/Nagad%20Online%20Payment%20API%20Integration%20Guide%20v3.3.pdf).
+This guide contains step-by-step instructions, code examples, and a troubleshooting section to assist you throughout the integration process.